 Before returning to Creighton, Harris taught at Millard West High School in Omaha, Neb., while also coaching softball and basketball at Millard West.

-She graduated from Creighton in 2007, with a bachelor's degree in sociology and completed a Master’s of Science degree in Human Environmental Sciences with a graduate certification in conflict management, negotiation and mediation from The University of Alabama in 2018.
+Harris received a Bachelor’s of Science degree in Sociology from Creighton University in 2007.
+She also holds a Master’s of Science degree in Human Environmental Sciences with a graduate certification in conflict management, negotiation and mediation from The University of Alabama (2017).